nearai/aitp/website/docs/capabilities/aitp-02-decisions/implementation-guide.md

 # AITP-02: Decisions Implementation Guide

-* Spec Status: Draft
-* Implementation Status: Live on NEAR AI

 :::note Auto-generated Documentation
-This documentation was auto-generated from the schema and examples by an AI model.
+Parts of this documentation were auto-generated from the schema and example messages by an AI model.
 :::

 This guide provides practical implementation details for developers integrating the AITP-02 Decisions capability into agents and user interfaces.